 After more than an hour on the phone with WestJet, the agent who helped me suggested a few different itineraries.
 Originally, he had nothing better to offer than what the system had booked for me automatically, until I indicated that I was willing to do two layovers during my trip.
 At this point, after a few itineraries were suggested and eliminated, we finally found one that worked: Air France would take me from Paris to Boston that same day, after which WestJet would take over with a flight immediately from Boston to Toronto, and finally, after a nighttime stop in Toronto, from Toronto to Halifax on Friday, June 3rd – getting me there just in time to be able to pick up my motorcycle before the weekend.
 Having no better options than this one, which involved spending over thirty hours in transit instead of the original seven-hour direct flight, we finalised this change.

 Flight 1/3: Paris to Boston

-My newly-booked Air France flight from Paris to Boston left Paris the same day, in the early afternoon, but with an added complication: due to landing in the United States, in addition to showing COVID-19 vaccination records, I needed to show proof of a negative COVID test.
+My newly-booked Air France flight from Paris to Boston left Paris the same day, in the early afternoon, but with a slight complication: due to landing in the United States, in addition to showing COVID-19 vaccination records, I needed to show proof of a negative COVID test.
 I rushed to a pharmacy, took the test, and waited.
-10, 15, 20, 25 minutes passed, during which I worried about what I be able to do if the test were somehow positive, especially considering that I no longer had a place to live in Paris.
-Finally, the text message indicating the test result was received: negative.
-I grabbed my backpack, and got onto the train to the airport.
+10, 15, 20, 25 minutes passed, during which I worried about what I would do in the unlikely event that the test result was “positive,” especially considering that I no longer had a place to live in Paris.
+Finally, the text message indicating the test result arrived: negative.
+I grabbed my backpack, and rushed onto the train to the airport.

 Flight 2/3: Boston to Toronto… after some delays